Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Methods

 Our first goal is to detect channels that have been repurposed, such as the example shown in Figure~\ref{fig:2_part_real_example}.
 In this figure, we observe how a channel that was posting primarily entertainment facts then becomes a channel that shares political news.
+Repurposing a channel allows an individual to portray herself as legitimate, distribute content to an existing audience, or potentially increase the chances that the recommendation algorithm amplifies new content~\cite{yoganarasimhan2012impact,ling2022slapping}.
 We first apply a qualitative approach to define what constitutes a channel being repurposed.
 We use these qualitative insights to develop an LLM prompt which we can then use to scale our annotations.
-By relying on an expertly coded subset, we can estimate the prevalence and error rate.
-Lastly, we explore the time it takes for a channel to be repurposed and a channel's subscriber count after a channel has been repurposed.